Emotional Well-being

 However, if you consider that “loving” your feelings and emotions is too big an ask, or you are at odds with the very idea, I recommend that as a minimum you settle for being honest about them.

-However, the how in ‘how do I develop an honest or cooperative relationship with my feelings and emotions’ is a question many people struggle to find an answer to.
-I have searched and found more than one [answer] and invite you to stay connected if you are interested in hearing about them.
+However, the how in ‘how do I develop an honest or amicable relationship with my feelings and emotions’ is a question many people struggle to find an answer to.

 So, what exactly is emotional well-being?